openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

                   || mlkemPublicKey || ecdhPublicKey || algId, 256, domSep)
     return KEK

-Here, the parameters to KMAC256 appear in the order as specified in {{SP800-185}}, Section 4, i.e., the key K, main input data X, requested output length in bits L, and optional customization string S in that order.
+Here, the parameters to KMAC256 appear in the order as specified in {{SP800-185}}, Section 4, i.e., the key K, main input data X, requested output length in bits L, and optional customization string S.

 Note that the values `ecdhKeyShare` defined in {{ecc-kem}} and `mlkemKeyShare` defined in {{mlkem-ops}} already use the relative ciphertext in the derivation.
 The ciphertext and public keys are by design included again in the key combiner to provide a robust security proof.